Ju7ii/Quiz-API/README.md

       "correct_answer": 2
     },
     {
+      "id": 23,
+      "category": "food",
+      "question": "What is the traditional Japanese soup made with miso paste and dashi broth?", "answer1": "Ramen",
+      "answer2": "Udon",
+      "answer3": "Soba",
+      "answer4": "Miso soup",
+      "correct_answer": 4
+    },
+    {
+      "id": 15,
+      "category": "food",
+      "question": "Which country is known for its traditional dish 'poutine,' consisting of fries topped with cheese curds and gravy?", "answer1": "Italy",
+      "answer2": "Canada",
+      "answer3": "France",
+      "answer4": "United States",
+      "correct_answer": 2
+    },
+    {
       "id": 2,
+      "category": "food",
+      "question": "What is the main ingredient in the Indian dish 'dal makhani'?", "answer1": "Lentils",
+      "answer2": "Chickpeas",
+      "answer3": "Rice",
+      "answer4": "Potatoes",
+      "correct_answer": 1
+    },
+    {
+      "id": 35,
+      "category": "food",
+      "question": "What is the traditional Brazilian dish made with black beans, pork, and sausage, usually served with rice?", "answer1": "Feijoada",
+      "answer2": "Churrasco",
+      "answer3": "Moqueca",
+      "answer4": "Coxinha",
+      "correct_answer": 1
+    },
+    {
+      "id": 26,
+      "category": "food",
       "question": "Which type of pasta is shaped like small rice grains?", "answer1": "Fusilli",
       "answer2": "Orzo",
-      "answer3": "Pennerigoni",
+      "answer3": "Cavatelli",
       "answer4": "Farfalle",
       "correct_answer": 2
     },
     {
-      "id": 3,
+      "id": 34,
+      "category": "food",
-      "question": "Which Italian city is famous for its prosciutto and Parmesan cheese?", "answer1": "Milan",
+      "question": "Which spice is often used in Indian cuisine and is known for its warm, earthy flavor?", "answer1": "Cumin",
-      "answer2": "Rome",
-      "answer3": "Bologna",
-      "answer4": "Naples",
-      "correct_answer": 3
-    },
-    {
-      "id": 4,
-      "question": "What is the name of the traditional Scottish dish made from sheep's stomach stuffed with minced meat and oats?", "answer1": "Haggis",
-      "answer2": "Black Pudding",
+      "answer2": "Coriander",
-      "answer3": "Scotch Egg",
+      "answer3": "Cardamom",
-      "answer4": "Neeps and Tatties",
+      "answer4": "Turmeric",
       "correct_answer": 1
     },
     {
       "id": 5,
+      "category": "food",
       "question": "Which nut is used to make marzipan?", "answer1": "Peanut",
       "answer2": "Almond",